Instagram Professional Dashboard 2026: What It Is and How to Use It

 Step 1: Find your top Reels by engaged reach

 Inside the Professional Dashboard, open Insights and sort your Reels by accounts engaged.
-Note the top three to five by this metric — not by raw reach, but by the ratio of engagement to reach.
+Note the top three to five — by the ratio of engagement to reach, not raw views.
 These are your highest-intent content formats.

 Step 2: Add keyword CTAs to those formats

-Go back to your top-performing Reel formats and add an explicit keyword CTA.
-The CTA should deliver something specific that is directly relevant to the content.
+Add an explicit keyword CTA to your top-performing Reel formats.
+The CTA should deliver something specific and relevant to the content.

 Examples: